boltcard/hub/README.md

 ## install

-- provision Debian 12 64-bit on a [lunanode (with affiliate link)](https://www.lunanode.com/?r=9026) m1s VM ($3.50 per month in June 2024, they accept bitcoin and are lighting enabled for payments)
+- provision an m1s VM on [lunanode (with affiliate link)](https://www.lunanode.com/?r=9026) using the `Debian 12 64-bit` template
+  ($3.50 per month in June 2024, they accept bitcoin and are lighting enabled for payments)
 - log in to the machine using SSH (Linux) or Putty (Windows)
 - [install docker](https://docs.docker.com/engine/install/debian/)
 - [enable managing docker as a non root user](https://docs.docker.com/engine/install/linux-postinstall/)